Swindon, Wiltshire · Small group · 2 hours from London

 What happens during your stay

-• A gentle opening conversation around the fire — a simple invitation to arrive and perhaps let something go
+• A gentle opening conversation around the fire — an invitation to arrive and perhaps let something go

-• Quiet supper and an early night in your handcrafted yurt
+• Quiet supper and an early night - an opportunity to let wired minds and bodies calm

-• Optional dawn walk through the meadow and woodland
+• A dawn walk through the meadow and woodland - a chance to reflect on the impact of seeing nature waking up

-• Morning group coaching session with Kay — to help you hear yourself more clearly
+• Morning group coaching session with Kay — to help you clear your head and consider what comes next

 • Cook supper together in the evening

-• A slow, nature-inspired making session with Emma
+• The last morning offers a slow, nature-inspired making session with Emma

-• A quiet closing circle — what are you taking home?
+• A quiet closing circle and outcomes discussion — what are you taking home?

 • Unhurried departure whenever you're ready